hbr/Lambda-Calculus/doc/basics.md

 KI x y := y
 ```

+and read it aloud as _K x y with body x_.
+We just replaced the backslash by a
+name.
+Therefore we call `\ x y := x` and anonymous or unnamed function and `K x
+y := x` a named function.

 But note that we always mean the same thing. `K x y := x` is the same as `K := \
 x y := x`.
 The first form just uses syntactic sugar.